-Subtitles are a way for providing translation from one language to another for content on your website.
+Subtitles are a way of providing translation from one language to another for content on your website.

-Captions are the method for providing a text alternative for visitors who have hearing issues or simply are not using technology that plays sound.
+Captions are a method for providing a text alternative for visitors who have hearing issues or simply are not using technology that plays sound.

-Captions provide dialogue, who is speaking, and non-speech information conveyed through sound, including meaningful sound effects.
+Captions provide dialogue, indicate who is speaking, and convey non-speech information, including meaningful sound effects, through sound.

 <audio>